fpgasystems/hacc/docs/overleaf/first-steps.md

 3. Select the *Time range,* the *Boards* or servers you wish to book, along with a mandatory *Comment* referring to your research activites, and
 4. Press the *Book* button.

-We would like you to follow the [booking rules](../docs/booking-system.md#booking-rules) while you work with the cluster.
+We would like you to follow the **booking rules** while you work with the cluster.

 ![Booking a server.](./booking-a-server.png "Booking a server.")

 ### Accessing a server
-After booking a server—and assuming you are connected to ETH network via VPN— you should be able to access it using ssh, i.e.: ```ssh jmoyapaya@alveo-u50d-05```.
+After **booking a server**—and assuming you are connected to ETH network via VPN— you should be able to access it using ssh, i.e.: ```ssh jmoyapaya@alveo-u50d-05```.
 Please remember that for accessing a server you should also use your **main LDAP/Active directory password**:

 ![Accessing a server.](./accessing-a-server.png "Accessing a server.")